monte-language/monte/docs/source/vats.rst

 Ah!
 There are several reasons, to be taken together as a measure of how difficult such a system would be to work with.

-Execution speed is very bad in these systems.
-This is because it is quite difficult for any compiler to see, even with cutting-edge technology, where a sent message will be delivered to, since it travels in both time and space before being resolved.
-While our general feeling is that speed is a secondary concern in most cases, we are motivated to care here for two reasons.
-First, practical compilers tend to do enormous amounts of work to convert chains of monomorphic sends into calls; `GHC`_ has a strictness analyzer to avoid lazy thunk chains on the heap, which have similar delayed-evaluation properties to sends.
-Second, `Joule`_, an ancestor of Monte, tried this design approach and found speed to be a serious problem.

 Some edges of Monte's interaction with the external world are much better-modeled with calls than sends.
 A chauvanist argument can be made about how arithmetic should at least occasionally be lowered to a sequence of CPU